 The Right-of-Way Stewardship Council (ROWSC) is an accreditation program that establishes standards for responsible right-of-way vegetation management along corridors.
 The program promotes the application of Integrated Vegetation Management (IVM) and best management practices to utility vegetation managers in order to maintain power system reliability and address ecological concerns.

-The Society of Municipal Arborists builds the confidence, competence and camaraderie of professionals who manage trees and forests to create and sustain more livable communities.
+UAA encourages utility arborists and urban and community foresters to work together on a daily basis to grow community tree canopy while also ensuring the safe, reliable delivery of basic utilities.
+The Urban and Community Forestry Society (UCFS) – formerly SMA – builds the confidence, competence and camaraderie of professionals who manage trees and forests to create and sustain more livable communities.

 UAA is a proud member of the SUFC.